Monica-Mweetwa/Africa-MetaAnalysis-Archive/README.md

 # Contact Information

-If you have any questions, or comments, with the code, please feel free to contact:
+If you have any questions or comments with the code, please feel free to contact:

 - **Lead Author**: [Monica N Mweetwa]
   **Email**: [monica@tropgan.com]